Ramcodere/Quotes-App/README.md

 Quotes App
 Welcome to the Quotes App repository!
-This web application allows users to create, read, update, and delete (CRUD) quotes.
+This web application allows users to perform CRUD (Create, Read, Update, Delete) operations on quotes.
 The app is built using MongoDB for data storage, Node.js for server-side scripting with Express.js, and React.js for the frontend.
 Various tools and libraries such as Axios, react-router-dom, react hooks, Vite.js, webpack, cors, dotenv, and nodemon are also utilized in the development process.

 Features
 CRUD Operations: Users can create, read, update, and delete quotes.